Fans heatwaves

 Increasing air movement is a personalized cooling strategy that bypasses the issues associated with refrigerant gases and is more efficient than compressor-based air conditioning [1].
 Electric fans are relatively inexpensive, energy-efficient, some (e.g., pedestal and desk) do not have any installation cost, and with direct current motors, they now consume single-digit watts and provide substantial air flows [2].
 Electric fans can be used either as an alternative cooling technology or in combination with a reduced level of compressor-based air conditioning [1].

-However, the WHO states that if the dry-bulb air temperature (tdb) is higher than 35 °C fans can make an individual hotter, and "fans should be discouraged unless they are bringing in significantly cooler air".
-They also mention that when tdb is higher than 35 °C, fans may not prevent heat-related illness [4].
-The underline assumption is related to the fact that if tdb exceeds skin mean temperature (tsk) (approximately 35 °C) the gradient for dry heat loss is reversed and sensible heat is added to the body.
-Ready.gov, a national public service campaign of the U.S. Government that aims to "educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters", states that electric fans should not be used when outside temperatures are higher than 35 °C [5].
-According to Ready.gov, in these conditions electric fans could increase the risk of heat-related illness, and that they create airflow and a false sense of comfort, but do not reduce body temperature.
-The Centers for Disease Control and Prevention (CDC) states that when the temperature is in the high 90’s (°F, i.e., above 32°C) fans will not prevent heat-related illness [6].
+Ready.gov, a national public service campaign of the U.S. Government that aims to "educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters", still states that electric fans should not be used when outside temperatures are higher than 35 °C [5].
+According to Ready.gov, in these conditions, electric fans could increase the risk of heat-related illness, and they create airflow and a false sense of comfort but do not reduce body temperature.
+The Centers for Disease Control and Prevention (CDC) states that when the temperature is in the high 90’s (°F, i.e., above 32-37°C), fans will not prevent heat-related illness [6].
 Similarly, the EPA Excessive Heat Events Guidebook discourages directing the flow of fans towards the body when tdb is higher than 32.2 °C [7].

 When the dry-bulb temperature is higher than skin temperature, the aforementioned recommendations undervalue the evaporative cooling impact of electric fans, ignoring empirical evidence showing healthy adults benefit from their use [10, 18, 19, 20].
-Based on this evidence, advising healthy adults not to use fans when tdb exceed tsk or 35 °C could increase their risk of suffering from heat strain and would prevent them from using an effective, energy-efficient, and low-cost cooling technology.
+Based on this evidence, advising healthy adults not to use fans when tdb exceeds tsk or 35 °C could increase their risk of suffering from heat strain and would prevent them from using an effective, energy-efficient, and low-cost cooling technology.

 Fan Heatwaves Tool